 - Require two Rotarian signatures from the club.
 Club members who are bank officers are good choices.

-- Keep copies of all checks, wire receipts, and withdrawals.
+- Keep copies of all checks, wire transaction receipts, and withdrawals.

 - If you are in the field, find a way to document transactions such as a simple receipt book with copies.

-- Some cash may be used, but written receipt is required.
+- Some cash may be used, but written receipts are required.

 - Start your final report as soon as funds are received by keeping these statements organized.

-- ALL monies spent must be for the exact items listed on the budget sheet or approved by your Grant Coordinator.
+- ALL monies spent must be for the exact items listed on the budget sheet or approved by your Grant Officer.
 Items may be purchased from a different vendor as the budget sheet is submitted long before the grant is actually implemented.
-Talk with your Grant Coordinator for permission to add an inflation aspect to each item.
+Talk with your Grant Officer for permission to add an inflation aspect to each item.

-- Budget item changes can be accomplished with your Grant Coordinator's approval.
+- Budget item changes can be accomplished with your Grant Officer's approval.

 - For the final report you will be required to produce each bank statement from the beginning to the end of grant, no matter how long the grant takes to complete.

-- Keep a file of all written correspondence and emails between host committee members and primary committee members and with the Grant Coordinator (email goes directly to Grant Coordinator’s desk; email is documented in the grant with the Grant Coordinator’s answer and means a quicker response because questions are attached to your specific grant).
+- Keep a file of all written correspondence and emails between host committee members and primary committee members and with the Grant Officer (email goes directly to Grant Officer’s desk; email is documented in the grant with the Grant Officer’s answer and means a quicker response because questions are attached to your specific grant).

 - Keep a log of all phone calls and discussions.